CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

 !!! description "`MonetaryPolicy.set_rate(rate: uint256):`"

     !!!guard "Guarded Method"
-        This function is only callable by the `admin` of the contract.
+        This function is only callable by the `admin` of the contract, which is the CurveOwnershipAgent.

     Function to set a new rate0.
 New `rate0` has to be less than or equal to `MAX_RATE (=43959106799)`.